CSI-Inc/imis-experience-plus/README.md

-# iMIS Browser Extension
+# iMIS Experience Plus

-A browser extension for power users to make the Staff Site better and easier to use!
+A browser extension to improve the iMIS Staff Site experience.

+## Installing

+Available *very soon* in the Chrome and Edge extension stores!

-## Name Ideas
+## Contributing

-* iMIS Experience Plus (EP)
-* iMIS User Experience Extensions (UEX)
-* RiSE Enhancement/Experience Suite (RES...familiar?)
-* RiSE...
-* ?
+Have an idea for a feature to include in the extension?
+Submit a pull request, or file a new idea on the "Issues" tab!